edgamat/edgamat.github.io/_posts/2019-09-21-Starting-A-Clean-Architecture.md

 ## The Principles

-These principles are laid out in the book [Clean Architecture][clean-arch-book]:
+These principles are presented in the book [Clean Architecture][clean-arch-book]:

 - Be framework independent: Don't allow the core model of your architecture to depend on a framework.
 - Be testable: Ensure the essential business logic of your application can be tested without any external dependencies.